Levy Consultation: What you told us

 Feedback on most of the proposals was mixed or negative.

-One of the consistent themes we heard is the proposed increases are too high.
+One of the consistent themes we heard is the proposed increase to levies are too high.

-Some of the reasons cited include cost of living pressures, particularly on small businesses, a view that ACC is currently delivering a substandard service, or that increases are unfair on groups that have already had their levies raised following past consultations.
+Some of the reasons cited included cost of living pressures, particularly on small businesses, and a view that ACC is currently delivering a substandard service.

 There was a strong theme that ACC should better target proposed levy increases to drivers of risk and risky behaviour.